IF YOU ALREADY RECEIVE SOCIAL SERVICES

-If you are applying for services for the first time, your social worker should discuss the direct payments option with you when they assess your care needs.
+If you are applying for services for the first time, your social worker should discuss the direct payments option with you when they access your care needs.

 Use the link below to search for your local council website where you can find out more or apply online.
 Please note that this service is only available for English councils.

-The money is for you to use to pay for the services and equipment which will meet the needs the local council has assessed you as having.
+The money is for you to use to pay for the services and equipment which will meet the needs that your local council has assessed you as having.